 In the US, electric vehicle sales grew a whopping 641% from 2013 to 2016.
 Since electric engines run silently, new audio territory has emerged around how sound affects road safety.

 Audi has a head start in engine synthesis.
 Following are companies like Nissan, which is pushing boundaries with musical sonifications of its concept cars.
 The National Highway Traffic Safety Administration (NHTSA) has spent several years developing guidelines for hybrid vehicle engines to standardize minimum decibel levels, frequency range and audio cues important to pedestrians.

 People listen to four hours of audio content every day (Pandora Definitive Guide To Audio 2018).
 As streaming platforms like Pandora and Spotify study the behavior of music consumers expect deeper insights into user preferences.

-But streaming is not merely synonymous with music.
+However, streaming is not merely synonymous with music.
 If "Serial" sounds familiar, you may have been among the listeners to push that podcast to #1 on iTunes.
-Serial, which broke several records in the barely decade-old medium, has helped pave way for the podcast renaissance.
+Serial, which broke several records in the barely decade-old medium, has helped pave the way for the podcast renaissance.

 GE Podcast Theater illustrates how a brand can connect aurally by sponsoring story-driven content.
 And NASA is leveraging podcasting to expand its audience beyond science enthusiasts.
 With listeners tuning in to podcasts for original stories, spin-offs, and extra content, there has never been a better opportunity for branded audio to shine.